rianvdm/my-music-next/public/content/new-albums.md

 It's a bit of a slow week this week it seems, but here are a couple of new releases I'm checking out the week of September 20, 2024:

+* **[In Waves by Jamie xx](https://listentomore.com/album/jamie-xx_in-waves)**.
+First solo album in 9 years!
+Looking forward to this one.
+"The album is characterized by its maximalist approach, featuring a plethora of samples from Jamie's extensive vinyl collection, which he drew upon during the lockdown period."
 * **[Talker by Wilderado](https://listentomore.com/album/wilderado_talker)**.
 Second album from the indie folk / alternative band.
 * **[CHLORINE by Justin Nozuka](https://listentomore.com/album/justin-nozuka_chlorine).** I remember being obsessed with the gentle R&B vibes of his album [Holly](https://listentomore.com/album/justin-nozuka_holly) way back in the day (2008!) but haven't really kept up.